mherchel/herchel.com/src/blog/perfmatters/index.md

 ![View on the way hiking Mt Tam](./mttam1.jpg)

-Finally after what seemed like 10,000 near vertical steps up, we were finally treated to beautiful panoramic views of the Pacific Ocean, the North Bay, and more.
+Finally, after what seemed like 10,000 near vertical steps up, we were finally treated to beautiful panoramic views of the Pacific Ocean, the North Bay, and more.

 ![Near the summit of Mt Tam with Nate](./mttam2.jpg)